Eschatologue/CM_wiki/docs/class/druid/star.md

 As a **:rsc-a: Magic**{ .rsc } action, you conjure a burst of light in a **30-foot :aoe-sphere: Sphere**{ .em } centered on a point within **120 feet** of you.
 You can Teleport each willing creature in the area to an unoccupied space within 30 feet of its current location.

 Any creature remaining in the Sphere must make a **:d20-save: Constitution saving throw** against your **Spell Save DC**.
-On a failed save, the creature takes **:dmg-radi: Radiant**{ .dmg-radi } damage and has the ^^Blinded^^ condition until the end of your next turn.
+On a failed save, the creature takes **:dmg-radi: Radiant**{ .dmg-radi } damage and has the **Blinded**{ .cond } condition until the end of your next turn.
 On a successful save, the creature only takes half damage.
 To determine the damage, roll a number of d10s equal to your Wisdom modifier and add them together.

 Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**, or you can expend a level 5+ spell slot to regain your use of it (no action required).